The Sword of Summer: Plot

-The novel opens on the sixteenth birthday of protagonist Magnus Chase, who has been living on the streets of Boston since his mother Natalie's death two years ago.
-After learning that his uncle Randolph has unexpectedly sent his uncle Frederick and cousin Annabeth to search for him, Magnus breaks into Randolph's house to look for answers.
-Randolph catches Magnus and drives him to Longfellow Bridge, claiming that Magnus is the son of a Norse god, making him the target of an unnamed magical enemy.
-Randolph tells the boy that he must magically retrieve an ancient sword (Sumarbrander, or the "Sword of Summer") hidden in Boston Harbor to protect himself.
-A fire giant known as Surt appears, and begins to destroy the bridge.
-Magnus attacks Surt with the sword to allow other pedestrians time to escape.
-As he realizes that he is about to die, he manages to wound the giant and hurl the two of them off the bridge.
-He dies on impact with the water.
+The novel opens on the sixteenth birthday of protagonist Magnus Chase, who has been living on the streets of Boston since his mother died.

+Magnus Chase's uncle, Frederick, and cousin, Annabeth, have unexpectedly come to search for him.
+In the meantime, Magnus breaks into his uncle Randolph's house to look for answers.
+Catching Magnus in the act, Randolph drives him to Longfellow Bridge, revealing that Magnus is the son of a Norse god.
+This makes him the target of an unnamed magical enemy.

+Randolph explains that Magnus must magically retrieve an ancient sword known as Sumarbrander (or the "Sword of Summer"), which is hidden in Boston Harbor, to protect himself.
+Suddenly, a fire giant named Surt appears and starts destroying the bridge.
+In an attempt to save the other pedestrians, Magnus confronts Surt with the sword.
+As he realizes he might die, he manages to wound the giant and hurls him off the bridge.
+Unfortunately, Magnus dies upon striking the water.

 Magnus awakens in a place called Hotel Valhalla as an einherjar, where he is told he will spend eternity training for Ragnarök.
 He is introduced to the Valkyrie who brought him to Valhalla, Sam, and to his new einherjar hallmates.
 During Magnus' welcome feast, the three Norns pronounce Magnus a son of Frey and deliver a confusing prophecy.
 The hotel's ruling council banishes Sam the Valkyrie for apparently "wrongly choosing" Magnus.
-That night, Magnus's friends Hearth and Blitz arrive and reveal they are actually an elf and dwarf, respectively.
+That night, Magnus's friends Hearth and Blitz arrive and reveal they are an elf and dwarf, respectively.
 They convince him to leave the hotel.
 In Midgard, the trio joins up with Sam.
 The group meets with the god Mimir, who tasks them with finding the Sword before Surt and bringing it to the island of Fenris Wolf.
 They retrieve the sword from the sea goddess Ran and journey to Nidavellir to secure a new binding for the Wolf.
 During the quest, Magnus experiences dream-visions of Loki, and once even of the goddess Hel offering to reunite him with his late mother—a proposal he struggles to refuse.